“A whole lot of not normal” – CrossFit athlete Danielle Brandon’s unconventional path to becoming one of the fittest women on earth

 Many CrossFit fans’ abiding memory of Brandon came after she won an event at the 2021 CrossFit Games – an obstacle course race which had to be completed while walking on your hands.

-After coming into contact with a positive case of Covid-19, she had been forced to segregate from other athletes and complete several events in isolation, despite repeatedly testing negative.
+After coming into contact with a positive case of Covid-19 ahead of the competition, she had been forced to segregate from other athletes and complete several events in isolation, despite repeatedly testing negative.

 After crossing the finish line, in a culmination of days of frustration, she flipped the bird on both hands and held them aloft.
 This, and her fiery nature on the competition floor, has led many people to develop misconceptions about her, Brandon says.